Ritamking/library_bibliotheca/README.md

-# Libreasy - A library management app
+# Bibliotheca - Veni.Vedi.Legi

-Libreasy is an app made with **Flutter** framework and **Oracle** backend along with **ORDS** for API.
+Bibliotheca is an app made with **Flutter** framework
 <br>

-It provides book borrowing and library information services to members.
+It provides library information services to members.
 It is also used to assist the librarian in maintaining the book catalogue and in book-keeping of fines.
 <br>

-The backend and frontend code is attached and structured in their respective folders.
+The  frontend code is attached and structured in their respective folders.
 Further instructions are also found inside those folders.

 ## Features